jefdaj/gander/readme.md

 There are two parts to the overall cleanup strategy:

-1. Add everything to a cental [git-annex][1] repository and let git-annex deduplicate the file contents immediately by symlinking duplicate files to the same store path.
+1. Add everything to a cental [git-annex][1] repository and let git-annex deduplicate the file contents immediately.
 That leaves a large number of directories + duplicate symlinks, but takes up minimal disk space.
 It can be done without `gander`.

 2. Use `gander` to iteratively deduplicate the directories and symlinks.
 It double-checks that each step is safe (no unique files lost), and even if you